Medicare plan open-enrollment periods are different for a Medicare Supplement compared to a Medicare Advantage HMO or Part D Rx plan.

 County specific … Medicare Advantage and Part D plans are typically County specific.
 Meaning you must live in the County where the plan is available.
 There may be plans in the adjoining county but are not available to you, or you may have access to good plans but your county neighbors don’t.

 Medicare Supplement plans on the other hand are available to anyone in the State where the plan is offered.
 They also do NOT have annual open enrollment periods, but can be applied to anytime of the year as long as you answer the health questions on the enrollment forms.
 If you are new to Medicare you have a 6 month initial open enrollment period to enroll regardless of health status.
-And if coming off of an employer group health plan you have two months to enroll … guaranteed.
+And if coming off of an employer group health plan you have two months to enroll … guaranteed, as mentioned above.

 Questions?
 Call or email anytime.